breedx2/method_of_fives/README.md

 # Method of Fives

-An A/V work derived from a chance occurrence
+An A/V work derived from a chance occurrence.

+# Artists Statement

+Here in the future, a staggering overabundance of media/data leads us to develop a form of technological molybdomancy.
+Experience is now forever shaped by memetic constructs never materialized in a physical world.
+The working mind is deeply susceptible to pareidolia, and this phenomenon is purposefully exploited with abstract storytelling.

 ![screenshot1](https://raw.githubusercontent.com/breedx2/method_of_fives/master/snaps/thumbs/method_of_fives_01.png)
 ![screenshot2](https://raw.githubusercontent.com/breedx2/method_of_fives/master/snaps/thumbs/method_of_fives_08.png)